sunshinephotocart/sunshine-photo-cart/readme.txt

 * Fix - Cart totals CSS for mobile site
 * Fix - Better process for adding auto discounts
 * Change - No more ShareThis.com, now using direct links to social sharing services
+* Fix - Additional strings available for translation in admin
+* Fix - Issue with proper credit attribution for an order

 = 2.5.3 =
 * Fix - Update process for moving files to sunshine folder when using Amazon S3